Linda Crampton is an experienced teacher with an honors degree in biology. She writes about nutrition and the culture and history of food.

 "Acid reflux" means that a significant amount of stomach acid is regurgitated and enters the esophagus.
 This can occur due to a temporary alteration in the behavior of the lower esophageal sphincter.
 The sphincter may be pushed open by a very full stomach, for example—especially when a person is lying down or leaning over—or by excess fat in the abdomen.
 Tight-fitting clothes may also trigger acid reflux, and so can exercises that increase abdominal pressure.
 In sensitive people, certain foods or drinks can relax the LES and allow stomach contents to enter the esophagus, especially when they are ingested in large quantities.
 Acid reflux is occasionally known as gastroesophageal reflux.

-Acid reflux often causes heartburn, a burning sensation in the chest.
+Acid reflux often causes heartburn, which is a burning sensation in the chest.
 The heartburn may be accompanied by other symptoms, such as a sour taste and a burning sensation in the mouth.
-There may also be a cough, a sore throat, and hoarseness.
+A person may also experience a cough, a sore throat, and hoarseness.
 Acid reflux may trigger an asthma attack in asthmatics.

 Individual Variation in Food Sensitivity